CITY DEPARTMENTS

 Police Patrol Programs

-The Police Department has been involved in a school patrol program for the past eighteen 18 years.
+The Police Department has been involved in a school patrol program for the past twenty-two years.
 The program consists of keeping the marked police patrol vehicles moving around and in the areas of the schools during peak times of high vehicular and pedestrian traffic.
 The program is designed to be a high-visibility program.
 Seeing the marked police vehicles helps remind the drivers and pedestrians of safety practices and encourages them to follow those practices.
 When police vehicles are patrolling the school areas this also allows for quick response during periods when calls for our service are requested.
-Every year the police dept. receives praise from parents and school officials acknowledging and seeing their tax dollars at work protecting their youth.
+Every year the police department receives praise from parents and school officials acknowledging and seeing their tax dollars at work protecting their youth.

 Emergency Weather Warning Sirens